 A monthly financial management report is provided for endorsement at all Corporate Executive meetings.
 The Financial Management Manual has been reviewed and updated by the Commissioner’s Chief Finance Officer as is required on an annual basis.

 As a result of changes implemented by the Department of Finance’s Government Procurement Transformation program, whereby agencies manage their low value (under $250,000), low risk procurement independently, the Commissioner’s office sought to establish a Panel of Contractors who were suitably qualified and experienced in research, consultation, evaluation and monitoring in relation to children and young people, who could be engaged to undertake discrete projects of work as the Commissioner requires.

 Except under Section 26 of the Commissioner for Children and Young People Act 2006 the Commissioner is not subject to direction by a Minister, or any other person in the performance of his functions.
 There were no directions under Section 26 of the Act in 2016−17.

 The Commissioner for Children and Young People does not have any State Boards or Committees as defined in the Premier’s Circular 2010/02 – State Government Boards and Committees.

 Employment and Industrial Relations

-The Commissioner’s staff have attended a range of professional development seminars/conferences and training associated with corporate governance, finance and procurement, human resource management and information, communication and technology, and research skills development throughout the year.
+Monies spent for professional development for the Commissioner’s staff was over $9,000 for the 2016−17 financial year, this represents an average amount of $450 per staff member.
+The Commissioner’s staff have attended a range of professional development seminars/conferences and training associated with corporate governance, finance and procurement, human resource management and information, communication and technology.

 The Commissioner has no Governance Disclosures to make.